pivotal/docs-tap/getting-started/iterate-new-app-intellij.hbs.md

    [Application Accelerator Samples](https://github.com/vmware-tanzu/application-accelerator-samples)
    GitHub page.

-2. Confirm your current Kubernetes context contains a default namespace.
+1. Confirm that your current Kubernetes context contains a default namespace.
    The Tanzu Panel, found by clicking **Tanzu Panel** at the bottom-left of the IntelliJ window, uses the default namespace associated with your current Kubernetes context to populate the workloads from the cluster.

    1. Open the Terminal.
 Use the keyboard shortcut (⌃\`), or go to **View** > **Terminal**. <!-- confirm this is a keyboard short cut -->

-   2. Ensure your current context has a default namespace by running:
+   1. Ensure that your current context has a default namespace by running:

       ```console
       kubectl config get-contexts